Puto (Filipino Steamed Cakes)

 • 1/4 cup unsalted butter, melted

-• 1.5 cups flour, spooned and levelled
+• 1.5 cups all-purpose flour, spooned and levelled

 • 1 cup sugar